Rakesh-Mourya-G/xen-orchestra/docs/troubleshooting.md

 ### Ghost tasks

-If you have ghost tasks accumulating in your Xen Orchestra you can try the following actions in order:
+If you have ghost tasks accumulating in your CloudVisor you can try the following actions in order:

 1. refresh the web page
 1. disconnect and reconnect the Xen pool/server owning the tasks